Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Geometric set-up and preliminaries

 \subsection{Linear scattering in the Reissner-Nordstr\"om interior}

 We will often need to make comparisons to various quantities in exact Reissner-Nordstr\"om(-dS/AdS).
-While this is straightforward for $(r, \Omega^2, Q)$, the scalar field $\phi$ vanishes in Reissner-Nordstr\"om, so instead we make comparisons to solutions to the linear (\textit{charged}) covariant Klein-Gordon equation in the Reissner-Nordstr\"om interior:
+While this is straightforward for $(r, \Omega^2, Q)$, the scalar field $\phi$ vanishes in Reissner-Nordstr\"om, and we instead compare $\phi$ to solutions to the linear (\textit{charged}) covariant Klein-Gordon equation in the Reissner-Nordstr\"om interior:

 Here $g_{RN}$ and $D$ are the metric and covariant derivative in Reissner-Nordstr\"om(-dS/AdS), with $A$ as specified in Section \ref{sub:reissner_nordstrom}, and $m^2 \in \mathbb{R}$ and $q_0 \neq 0$ are fixed.